njvack/markdown-to-json/README.md

 # Description

-This dataset contains versatile brain imaging data for natural auditory stimulation and real­life cognition.
+This dataset contains versatile brain imaging data for natural auditory stimulation and real­-life cognition.
 It includes high­-resolution functional magnetic resonance (fMRI) data from 20 participants recorded at high field strength (7 Tesla) during prolonged stimulation with an auditory feature film ('Forrest Gump').
 In addition, a comprehensive set of auxiliary data (T1w, T2w, DTI, susceptibility-weighted image, angiography) as well as measurements to assess technical and physiological noise components have been acquired.

 Participants were also scanned with a musical genre stimulation paradigm...